amaitou/Webserv/README.md

 		---

 	- Content Rendering (The browser renders the response)
 		> The browser receives the HTTP response and interprets the received data.
-It may render HTML, execute scripts, and fetch additional resources (such as images, stylesheets, and scripts) referenced in the HTML.
+It may render HTML, execute scripts, and fetch additional resources (such as images, stylesheets, and scripts) referenced in the HTML .

 - ### HTTP Headers